Hayloft (song): Release and reaction

 "Hayloft" did not break into wide circulation upon release in O My Heart – while it received some radio play, it did not make an impression on wider audiences then and there.
 However, in 2020, the song became a larger success, primarily due to attention on TikTok, a social media platform.
 By the first week of August 2020, "Hayloft" had amassed 100,000 streams, in total, across all streaming platforms; by October, the song was pulling in 1 million streams every week.
 It also became the band's most-streamed track.

 Sequel song

 According to Guldemond, the success of "Hayloft" made the band want to write a song with similar energy – initially reticent to simply write a sequel, Mother Mother warmed to the idea after pitching it to fans and receiving a positive response.
 With the announcement of the sequel song, "Hayloft II", the original song was re-released as "Hayloft I" with an accompanying new music video, directed by Emma Higgins.
 As of 14 January 2022, the sequel was set to be released on January 28, with a music video of its own.
-The song portrays the protagonist fantasizing about murdering their father as revenge for him killing their lover.
+The song portrays the protagonist fantasizing about murdering her father as revenge for him killing her lover.